-CAUTION: If you make a contribution to this fund, you must contribute your entire refund.
+CAUTION: If you make a contribution to the Aid to Education Fund, you must contribute your entire refund.
 You may not give more than or less than your entire refund.

-Line 42 - Arizona Wildlife Fund
+Line 43 - Arizona Wildlife Fund

 You may give some or all of your refund to the Arizona Wildlife Fund.
-You may also give more than your entire refund
+You may also give more than your entire refund.